Amannti/supermarket-checkout/README.md

   - Add new offers
 - Check out code for some refactorings
 - Write tests for the calculation part in the backend
+- Add error handling in frontend
+- Add something like loading spinners in frontend
+- Improve Styling
+- Think about linting
+- Write documentation and update planning notes

 # Conclusion